-The whole family can kick back and enjoy storytellers spin tales about life in the Appalachian Foothills.
-The weekend kicks off Friday evening at 8 pm with a ghost story session.
+The weekend kicks off Friday evening at 7 pm with a ghost story session.
 On Saturday storytellers will take the stage throughout the day.
-The weekend will come to a close with a Saturday evening concert at 8:00 pm.
+The weekend will feature a Saturday evening concert at 7:00 pm.
+On Sunday morning the weekend will come to a close with a Sacred Story Session at 9 am.
 Cost of the entire weekend is $25.00 per person.
 Tickets will be sold at the door.

-Overnight weekend package is available for $149.00 per person.
-Special weekend package includes: Two nights Lodging (dbl.occ), Dinner Friday, Breakfast, lunch, & dinner on Saturday, Breakfast on Sunday, Admission to all sessions and Concerts.
+Overnight weekend package is available for $149.00 per person. (two people to a room).
+Single rooms are $ 210.00 per person.
+Special weekend package includes: Two nights Lodging, Dinner Friday, Breakfast, lunch, & dinner on Saturday, Breakfast on Sunday, Admission to all sessions and Concerts.

 For more information contact Bret Smitley at the Cumberland Falls State Resort Park at 606-528-4121.